Aaron Rodgers named NFL MVP while Peyton Manning headlines Hall of Fame class of 2021

 But because of the pandemic, the vote took place virtually last month.
 And Baker traveled to the electees, knocking on several doors, and, in Woodson's case, surprising him outside as he was with a camera crew being interviewed.
 Manning was surprised at Empower Field at Mile High in Denver, Colorado.

-The 70-year-old Pearson, who last year said, "They broke my heart" when he finding out he wasn't getting in as part of the class of 2020, was surprised in front of Hall of Famers in Dallas Cowboys quarterback Roger Staubach and Cowboys owner Jerry Jones.
+The 70-year-old Pearson, who last year said, "They broke my heart" when he finding out he wasn't getting in as part of the class of 2020, got the long-awaited news in front of Hall of Famers in Dallas Cowboys quarterback Roger Staubach and Cowboys owner Jerry Jones.

 "I promise I'll live up to what the Hall of Fame is all about and now you're giving me a chance at immortality," an emotional Pearson said to Baker.